-- Political affiliations or beliefs of the student or student's parent(s)/guardian(s); - Mental or psychological problems of the student or

-- student's family; - Sex behavior or attitudes; - Illegal, anti-social, self-incriminating, or demeaning behavior; - 5.
+- 1. Political affiliations or beliefs of the student or student's parent(s)/guardian(s) family; - 2.
+Mental or psychological problems of the student or student's family; - 3.
+Sex behavior or attitudes; - 4.
+Illegal, anti-social, self-incriminating, or demeaning behavior: - 5.
 Critical appraisals of others with whom respondents have close family relationships; - 6.
 Legally recognized privileged relationships, such as with lawyers, doctors, or ministers; - 7.
-Religious practices, affiliations, or beliefs of the student or parent(s)/guardian(s); or - 8.
-Income, other than as required by law to determine program eligibility.
+Religious practices, affiliations, or beliefs of the student or student's family; or - Income, other than as required by law to determine program eligibility.